petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/front-end-client-extensions/tutorials/using-a-theme-spritemap-client-extension.md

 STARTED liferay-sample-theme-spritemap-1_1.0.0
 ```

-## Use the Client Extension on a Page
+## Use the New Sprite Map on a Page

 ```{warning}
 The theme sprite map client extension is currently behind a [dev feature flag](../../../../system-administration/configuring-liferay/feature-flags.md#dev-feature-flags) (`LPS-166479`).
 You must not use this client extension in production.
 Use it only for testing purposes.